Holder, Lennon, Lucas, Owen (director), Wagner

 This minor is offered by New Century College.

-For policies governing all minors, see the Undergraduate Policies section of this catalog.
+For policies governing all minors, see the Undergraduate Policies section of the catalog.

 Students pursuing this minor must complete a minimum of 15 credits of coursework with a minimum GPA of 2.00.
 Eight credits of course work must be unique to the minor.